Dasharo/docs/docs/transparent-validation/rte/v1.1.0/flashing-guide.md

 1. Open the platform cover.

-2. Connect the 6-pin flash header to the SPI header on RTE.
+2. Connect the 6-pin from the flashing device (WSON8, Pomona clip, jumper wires) to the SPI header on RTE.

 ```text
     SPI header 	6 pin header